briwilcox/pysite_monitor/README.md

 PySite Monitor is a python up time monitor and alert tool.
 Receive email and sms / text alerts when your website is down.

+Note: You are responsible for any and all data and texting charges you incur by using this application.

 # Usage

 usage: pysite_monitor.py website_url email_from email_password